 Minimally invasive alternatives to ligation and stripping have been investigated.
 These include sclerotherapy, transilluminated powered phlebotomy, and thermal ablation using cryotherapy, high frequency radiowaves (200–300 kHz) or laser energy.

 The objective of sclerotherapy is to destroy the endothelium of the target vessel by injecting an irritant solution (either a detergent, osmotic solution, or chemical irritant), ultimately resulting in the occlusion of the vessel.
 The success of the treatment depends on accurate injection of the vessel, an adequate injectate volume and concentration of sclerosant, and compression.
 Historically, larger veins and very tortuous veins were not considered to be good candidates for sclerotherapy due to technical limitations.
 Technical improvements in sclerotherapy have included the routine use of Duplex ultrasound to target refluxing vessels, luminal compression of the vein with anesthetics, and a foam/sclerosant injectate in place of liquid sclerosant.
-Foam sclerosants are produced by forcibly mixing a gas (air or carbon dioxide) with a liquid sclerosant (e.g., polidocanol or sodium tetradecyl sulfate).
-The foam is produced at the time of treatment and is considered an off-label use.
-A proprietary microfoam sclerosant (Varisolve, BTG PLC, London) with a controlled density and more consistent bubble sizes is being developed in Europe.
+Foam sclerosants are commonly produced by forcibly mixing a gas (air or carbon dioxide) with a liquid sclerosant (e.g., polidocanol or sodium tetradecyl sulfate).
+The foam is produced at the time of treatment.
+Varithena™ (previously known as Varisolve, BTG Plc, London) is a proprietary microfoam sclerosant that is dispersed from a canister with a controlled density and more consistent bubble size.

 Radiofrequency ablation is performed by means of a specially designed catheter inserted through a small incision in the distal medial thigh to within 1–2 cm of the saphenofemoral junction.
 The catheter is slowly withdrawn, closing the vein.
 Laser ablation is performed similarly; a laser fiber is introduced into the greater saphenous vein under ultrasound guidance; the laser is activated and slowly removed along the course of the saphenous vein.
 Cryoablation uses extreme cold to cause injury to the vessel.
 The objective of endovenous techniques is to cause injury to the vessel, causing retraction and subsequent fibrotic occlusion of the vein.
 Technical developments since thermal ablation procedures were initially introduced include the use of perivenous tumescent anesthesia, which allows successful treatment of veins larger than 12 mm in diameter and helps to protect adjacent tissue from thermal damage during treatment of the lesser saphenous vein.